 If it isn’t on the gram, did you even clean it?!

 What does this mean for brands?
 The new Gen Cleaners are not all talking about the latest eco products on the market but also the new cleaning trend has given rise to a number of cult products such as Zoflora, Elbow Grease, and Rug Doctor.
 This has clearly been reflected on their own social platforms, the marketing teams have got on board with the influencers and their campaigns.
 Rug Doctor has floated their home delivery solutions to the rental market as well as updating their products and also hold an annual ‘Influencer Event’, Astonish have had influencers visit their factory and so it goes on…

-But also, with the accounts comes an illusion of real life.
+With the accounts comes an illusion of real life.
 Where are the kids’ toys?
 Why do you not have crayon scribbles across your fridge?
 Does your dog walk on tiptoes?
 Image after image of perfection.
 On the flip side, this also begs the question, why would anyone want to see the reality?
 We live it every day ourselves, so to look through a rose-tinted window of perfection is exactly what is needed.
+Especially right now.

 Watching footage of someone else tidying a mess can be good therapy.
 Prior to lockdown, self-care was a word not often touted around, now self-care is a buzzword for many during lockdown; cleaning gives you something to focus on when the natural world order has seemingly become something of fiction.
 Cleanliness used to be next to Godliness, now cleanliness equates to a healthy mind.
 The leaning is now towards the less religious but instead to the new Church of Hinch.